ssbsukirat/medicine/Respiratory/COPD.md

 	* elevated ratio of the diameter of the pulmonary artery to aorta on chest CT
 	* gastroesophageal reflux
 ## Precipitating causes
+* New strain of bacteria
+* bacterial infections/ superinfection causes >50% exacerbations
+* viral in 30%
+## Patient assessment
+* Establish severity of exacerbations and COPD both
+* quantification of the degree and change in dyspnea
+	* asking about breathlessness during activities of daily living and typical activities for the patient
+	* fever; change in character of sputum; and associated symptoms such as wheezing, nausea, vomiting, diarrhea, myalgias, and chills.
+* Physical to assess degree of distress
+	* tachycardia,
+	* tachypnea,
+	* use of accessory muscles,
+	* signs of perioral or peripheral cyanosis,
+	* ability to speak in complete sentences
+	* patient’s mental status
+* Chest
+	* focal findings
+	* air movement
+	* wheeze
+	* asymmetry in chest
+		* large airway
+		* pneumothorax mimicking exacerbations
+	* paradox motion of chest wall
+* CXRay
+	* severe COPD
+	* moderate or severe distress